 To structure the establishment process, each of the three selection rounds is divided into two phases.
-The first selection round is divided into an initialisation phase and an admission phase, while the second and third rounds are divided into a development phase and an admission phase.
+The first selection round was divided into an initialisation phase and an admission phase, while the second and third rounds are divided into a development phase and an admission phase.
 The initialisation and development phases precede the admission phases and are intended to facilitate networking, support for the self-organisation of potential consortia, and the planning and adaptation of consortium proposals.
 The admission phase begins with a call for proposals, includes the submission, review and evaluation of written proposals, and ends with the submission of a funding recommendation to the GWK.

-As a first step towards establishing a distributed network of consortia based on a research area or methodology, a joint conference for consortia at all planning stages should be held at the beginning of each selection round.
+As a first step towards establishing a distributed network of consortia based on a research area or methodology, a joint conference for consortia at all planning stages is held at the beginning of each selection round.
 Participation is open to all interested parties, but is not a prerequisite to proposal submission or relevant to the review.

 The review process involves in-depth exchanges between reviewers and applicants.
-Presentations by the applicants and ensuing discussions with the reviewers should provide ample opportunity to clarify any open questions – arising from either the written proposal or the oral presentations – and to address potential problems.
+Presentations by the applicants and ensuing discussions with the reviewers provide ample opportunity to clarify any open questions – arising from either the written proposal or the oral presentations – and to address potential problems.

 As another element of the feedback and quality enhancement process, the consortia will be notified in writing of the review panel’s decision and given the opportunity to respond to the reviewer comments.